calacademy-research/RAxML_Astral_trees/README.md

 Astral_run_reduced.sh

 ## Installation and prep for Ubuntu 16.04:
+1. If you do not have the latest parallel version of RAxML installed, follow the "Compiling RAxML" directions in the [RAxML v8 manual](https://sco.h-its.org/exelixis/resource/download/NewManual.pdf).
+Be sure to compile one of the two parallele option, MPI or PTHREADS (Note: PTHREADS has several options SSE3, AVX, AVX2.
+You need to check you CPU to see which of these instructions it supports - SSE3 is slowest, AVX2 is fastest (New Xeon chips support AVX2 as of April 2018).
-1. clone the RAxML_Astral_trees git files to your home directory (or wherever you like) (Note: '$' is your prompt, do not enter this character):
+2. Clone the RAxML_Astral_trees git files to your home directory (or wherever you like) (Note: '$' is your prompt, do not enter this character):

 ```
 $ git clone https://github.com/calacademy-research/RAxML_Astral_trees.git
 ```
-2. You will now have a directory named 'RAxML_Astral_trees' with all required scripts:
+3. You will now have a directory named 'RAxML_Astral_trees' with all required scripts:
 ```
 ~/RAxML_Astral_trees
 ```
-3. Make sure R is installed and that the R libraries ips and parallel are installed.
+4. Make sure R is installed and that the R libraries ips and parallel are installed.
 Launch R at the command prompt (you should see a greater than symbol as your new prompt '>') and enter install.packages(c("ips", "parallel")):
 ```
 $ R
 >